The painting was produced by Salvador during one of his family holidays in Cadaques.

 Dali was best known for his spectacular and colourful works of surrealism, but this painting would appear to be more along the lines of classical realism.
 We have the dark haired woman who is stood, leaning against the open window, looking out onto a beautiful, scenic bay.

-The main focus of the painting for the observer, is not upon what can be seen through the open window, but rather the woman, whose face cannot be seen.
+The main focus of the painting, Young Woman at a Window, for the observer, is not upon what can be seen through the open window, but rather the woman, whose face cannot be seen.
 What also makes this painting more authentic and real, is that the woman was Dali's younger sister, Ana Maria.

 Dali frequently used his sister as a model for his early paintings.
 It was only from 1929 onwards, that he then began to use his wife as his muse.